The Best Swimming Goggles for Kids

 We checked with Speedo for some guidelines on buying goggles.
-First off, figure out what your kid is using them for: Competitive swimming, or just pool fun.
-Pick goggles specifically meant for kids, because they’re sized correctly to fit their face and head shapes.
+First, determine what kinds of goggles your kid will need: Are they using them for competitive swimming or just pool fun.
+Be sure to pick goggles meant specifically for kids, because they’re sized correctly to fit their face and head shapes.
 Make sure goggles fit across the eye socket and the nose; if the goggles gently suction to your kid’s face, they’re a fit.

 Mirrored lenses are better for indoor swimming, because they reduce brightness.